NotCleo/NotCleo/README.md

--  Hi, I’m Amruth Ayaan
+-  Hi there!
+I’m Amruth Ayaan
 -  Student at Indian Institute of Information Technology Kottayam
--  How to reach me - amrutayan6@gmail.com
+-  How to reach out to me - amrutayan20@gmail.com

-PS - A lot of my Repos have been made private temporarily, will get them public soon!

-Actively Suffering! "assume i have a cmatrix anim running in my background"

-My Favourite place to tinker around - https://godbolt.org/
+Goto place to tinker around - https://godbolt.org/